-A Commercial refrigeration Certificate will net you a a median salary of $69K a year, which is an even better increase than the Commercial A/C Certificate.
+A Commercial refrigeration Certificate will net you a median salary of $69K a year, which is an even better increase than the Commercial A/C Certificate.
 This will put you way ahead of the industry mean but, again, keep in mind that of those polled, the techs with a Commercial Refrigeration Certificate average 19 years on the job.

-How important is professional experience in HVAC-R?
+How important is a professional experience in HVAC-R?

 You don’t need to be Linda and Terry Jamison (aka The Psychic Twins) to know that experience matters.
 If you have less than 5 years in the industry you can expect to make a median $40K a year, which is 27% less than the industry median and the median for those with between 6-10 years experience.

 Where it gets interesting is in the next bracket: 11-15 years of experience.
-If the 0-5 years of experience bracket make 27% less than those with 6-10 years, the 6-10 bracket make only 14% less than those with 11-15 years of experience, and the 16 and above don’t make much more.
+If the 0-5 years of experience bracket make 27% less than those with 6-10 years, the 6-10 bracket makes only 14% less than those with 11-15 years of experience, and the 16 and above don’t make much more.
 It would seem that after a certain level of experience salaries start to plateau, which could also strengthen the case for education.

 What about business owners?

 12% of the survey respondents were HVAC-R business owners and owners are people too.
 Since we’re already crunching the numbers what’s a few more.
-With business owners the income range was even wider ranging than with our working joes.
+With business owners, the income range was even wider-ranging than with our working joes.
 For example, the average income of a business owner is $598K a year.
 Pretty good, right?

 However, the median is only $76K.
 This means that we have a few business owners at the far end of the pay scale making a few million a year.
 One HVAC-R business owner even makes a cool $20M a year.